bichanna/slap/benchmarks/README.md

-As of March 2022, SLAP is approximately 10-11x slower than Python 3.9.
+As of March 2022, SLAP is approximately 7-8x slower than Python 3.9 (that's pretty fast for a tree-walker).

 Commands used:
 ```